 I like to work at area festivals like Festival International, Festival Acadian and 100th years of Cajun Culture at Vermillionville.
 I have taken online classes to further my education in the food services business.
 I have competed in area culinary competitions in Louisiana and surrounding areas as well as the World Wide Gumbo cook-off in New Iberia, La.
 I have been married for over 20 years to my beautiful wife Rachel and we have five children; Cody, Victoria, Heather, Jazz and Roman Landry III.
 I love my beautiful family.
 God has truly blessed me with a gift and I thank God for that.
 I'm employed with Cypress Bayou Casino Hotel and I love being a chef, working with people and cooking great food.
 Have Fun and God bless!!!!

-My name is Hung Nguyen and I have been the head chef at RikRak for half a year now.
+My name is Hung Nguyen and I'm sushi chef.
 I was born in Lafayette, Louisiana and raised in Abbeville, Louisiana.
 I am of Vietnamese descent and the third child of six children.
 I graduated from Abbeville High School in the summer of 2003 and also earned a Human Movement science degree at Louisiana State University in 2008.